-There is a row of tons of awesome Asian restaurants in Santa Monica along Sawetelle Boulevard.
+There is a row of awesome Asian restaurants in Santa Monica along Sawtelle Boulevard.
 Kura Rotating Sushi is cheap and always has a long line.
-It was so much fun to pick out different sushi rolls as they came past, they also let you order off an electronic menu if you want specific items.
-They count up the number of plates you eat and then you pay at the end.
-We ate 4 plates each and paid just $12 a piece for dinner (plus tip), it was awesome!
+It was so much fun to pick out different sushi rolls as they came past; they also let you order off an electronic menu if you want specific items.
+They count up the number of plates you eat, and then you pay at the end.
+We ate four plates each and paid just $12 a piece for dinner (plus tips!), it was awesome!

-Another awesome dinner option is Seoul Tofu where you can get awesome Korean food!
-We ate here once awe well and had a great time.
+Another awesome dinner option is Seoul Tofu, where you can get awesome Korean food!
+We ate here once as well and had a great time.
 They give you all the yummy Korean side dishes along with whatever you order.
-They had delicious stone bowls and yummy soups to choose from too.
+They had delicious stone bowls and yummy soups to choose from, too.
 Dishes cost $12 – $15.

-You can’t go to LA and not spend time at the beaches!
-I know Santa Monica the day before, but there’s so much to see and do there, it gets time for itself.
+You can’t go to LA and not spend time at the beach!
+I know Santa Monica was a part of the day before, but there’s so much to see and do there, it gets more time for itself.

-I had to try an Acai Bowl while I was in LA because they are known for their awesome ones here.
-I wanted to make sure I tried one of the best so I waited for the famous Amaze Bowls where you can get an Acai bowl in a coconut.
+I had to try an açai bowl while I was in LA because they are known for them here.
+I wanted to make sure I tried one of the best, so I waited for the famous Amaze Bowls where the açaí bowl comes in a coconut.
 It was the perfect thing to eat while I watched the skateboarders and sat on the beach.

 From here, walk to the graffiti that lines the palm trees and walls in Venice Beach.
 Watch the skateboarders and walk the Venice Boardwalk to Muscle Beach.
 It was pretty fun to walk past all the different shops and see muscle beach!

 Laguna Beach is a bit of a drive from LA.
 But hear me out on this one!
-I feel like those pictures speak for themselves… Plus, it only took an hour to get there, but I timed it poorly and ended up in two hours worth of traffic to get back.
-With how long it takes to get places, you definitely want to spend some time here… Plus with traffic, timing is key!
-Stay around Laguna Beach until after dinner, don’t make the same mistake as me.
+I feel like those pictures speak for themselves, and it only took an hour to get there, but I timed it poorly and ended up in two hours’ worth of traffic on the way back.
+With how long it takes to get most places, you definitely want to spend some time here… Plus, with traffic, timing is key!
+Stay around Laguna Beach until after rush hour, don’t make the same mistake as me.

 Here is a list of beaches I recommend when visiting Laguna Beach.